mockcomic/Horiseon/README.md

-The goal of this challenge is to clean up the code and make it accessible.
+UC Berkeley Week 1 Challenge

+# Code Cleanup Challenge for Marketing Agency

+This project aims to improve the codebase of a website belonging to a marketing agency to ensure it meets accessibility standards.
+It aims to optimize the site for search engines, resulting in more organic traffic and a higher ranking in search results.

-User Story
+## User Story

-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+As a marketing agency, we want our codebase to follow accessibility standards.
+This ensures that our site is optimized for search engines, improving our visibility and accessibility.

-Acceptance Criteria
+## Acceptance Criteria

-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
+The project is successful when the following criteria are met:

+- **Semantic HTML elements:** The source code of the webpage includes semantic HTML elements, which makes the site more understandable and accessible.
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+- **Logical structure:** The structure of the HTML elements follows a logical pattern, independent of styling and positioning.
+This logical structure helps screen reader users understand the content and navigation of the page.
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+- **Accessible alt attributes:** All image elements on the webpage have appropriate alt attributes.
+These alt descriptions are critical for visually impaired users who use screen readers to understand the content of images on the page.
+- **Sequential heading order:** The heading elements on the webpage fall in a sequential order.
+A well-structured document with properly ordered headings helps users navigate the page content, particularly those using screen readers.
+- **Descriptive title:** The title element of the webpage is concise and descriptive.
+This aids users in understanding the content of the page before they visit it, and helps with SEO and bookmarking.

+## Installation and Usage

+(Here you would typically put instructions for how to use your project, if it's a tool or piece of software.
+If it's not applicable, you can remove this section)

+## Contributing

+(If you're open to contributions, provide instructions on how to do so.
+If not, you can remove this section)